 Moving to the United States at the age of 13 was a huge change in my life.
 During my first month living in New York, I struggled with learning English and I constantly questioned myself: What am I supposed to be doing here and how will I ever fit in?
 I was very lucky to meet my ninth-grade English teacher.
 She encouraged me to sign up for the 2011 Theodore Roosevelt NYC Public Speaking Contest and coached me through it.
 It was both the biggest challenge (and the biggest success!) of my life to that point.

 I spent two months preparing for the contest, spending most of the time just working on pronunciation.
 Simple words like “three” and “regularly” took me weeks to figure out!
 My teacher and I worked together and made what sounded impossible become possible.
 The experience convinced me that anyone can learn a new language, as long as they truly want it.
 If you say to yourself that you really want to learn Chinese here, I know you can do it!

-More recently, over the past two years, I returned to my love of broadcasting and worked as a radio host for a Chinese radio station, teaching Cantonese lessons to native Mandarin speakers.
+More recently, over the past three years, I returned to my love of broadcasting and worked as a radio host for a Chinese radio station, teaching Cantonese lessons to native Mandarin speakers.
 After my friend from business class heard about my broadcasting, he asked me for the website of the radio station.
 I giggled and told him that the website was in Chinese, so he would not understand it.
 But, that got me thinking about my experience growing up, about my interest in teaching, and about my belief that anyone can learn any language, even Chinese.
 I thought, why don’t I create a website of my own to teach other non-Chinese speakers how to speak my native languages?
 And here I am!